 - Slowly breathe as you push your tailbone towards your heels.

 The best part of these stretches is that they require either no or minimal equipment.
-Perfect for warming up as you walk in the gym or even before you leave your house.
+Perfect for warming up as you walk in the gym or even before you leave the house.
 Not all of us have the time to visit the gym in the first place, so if you’re stuck at home